Linkfan123/ttt_linksway/README.md

 - In Progress: Make the sniper spot in the farm bigger
 - In Progress: Make athstetic changes to "realitize" atmosphere
 - Other general improvements

-## How To Contribute:
-1. Download the repo by...
-  1. Cloning it through the **GitHub Desktop** app, or
-  2. Downloading the **ZIP**.
-2. Open the raw map file in **Hammer**
-  - Must have **all GMod _and_ TTT** sources in config
-3. Customise map to your liking
-  - Make sure the product is *mostly* polished (dev textures are fine)
-4. Make a pull request for the beta branch
-  - Title it as **"[GitHub username]'s ttt_linksway Contribution #[1 for first contribution, 2 for second, etc.]"**
-  - State what you changed/added into the map
-  - If your pull request is accepted, your UN will go into the credits as "GitHub Contributer"

-## Credits:
-linkfan123-For doing most of the work
-...
-You-For taking a look at this